Senate Democrats search for path forward on gun control after Texas school shooting

 Washington — Senate Democratic leaders on Wednesday implored Republican senators to drop their firm opposition to gun control legislation while signaling that the upper chamber won't immediately move to vote on legislation in the wake of the deadly shooting at a Texas elementary school that left 19 children and two adults dead.

+"We are going to vote on gun legislation," Schumer said Wednesday afternoon.
+"The American people are tired of moments of silence, tired of the kind words offering thoughts and prayers."

-On the Senate floor Wednesday, Schumer suggested nothing can be accomplished without Republican support, given that 60 votes are required to overcome a filibuster in the evenly divided Senate.
-Democratic Sen. Joe Manchin said Tuesday night he would not vote to do away with the filibuster in order to pass gun control measures.
-Schumer, speaking on the Senate floor Wednesday, said he understands the desire for senators to be on the record, but voters know where Republicans stand.
+On the Senate floor earlier Wednesday, Schumer suggested nothing can be accomplished without Republican support, given that 60 votes are required to overcome a filibuster in the evenly divided Senate.
+Schumer said he understands the desire for senators to be on the record, but voters know where Republicans stand.

 "So what do we do about it, if the slaughter of school children can't convince Republicans to buck the NRA, what can we do?"
 Schumer asked.
 "There are some who want this body to quickly vote on sensible gun safety legislation, legislation supported by the vast majority of Americans — Democrats, Republicans and independents alike — that want to see this body vote quickly so the American people can know which side each senator is on, which side each senator is on.
 I'm sympathetic to that.
 And I believe that accountability votes are important.
 But sadly, this isn't a case of the American people not knowing where their senators stand, they know.
 They know because my Republican colleagues are perfectly clear on this issue."